 If the images are of adults, then possibly it's a case of contributing to the delinquency of a minor.
 Not sure if police or prosecutors will do much if it is an otherwise innocuous group chat that the 14 year old is voluntarily participating in.
 Obviously if the 14 year old were sending images...Read more »

 It was in Michigan.
 I was 16 and he was 24 when it started.
 It continued for 2 years.
 He would make me feel guilty for not wanting to have sex and would threaten to cheat on me if I didn’t do things.
 When he cheated, held a gun to his head and begged me to shoot him when he told me.
 I tried to...
 Read more »

 Your's is a very fact-dependent situation.
 How did she get this video?
 Who took it?
 And where were you when this was being done?
-If you had no reasonable expectation of privacy when this video was made, or you consented to being taped and the video subsequently fell into her hands, I'm not sure...Read more »
+If you had no reasonable expectation of privacy when this video was made, or you consented to being taped and the video subsequently fell into her hands, I'm...Read more »

 Unless you have been charged--or are being charged--for a crime yourself you cannot invoke the fifth amendment to shield the suspect.
 Nor can you invoke the fifth amendment "on some questions" but not others.